jrowellfx/renumSeq/README.md

     filename.[n-m].extension
 ```

-As you can see, replacing the underscore separator with a dot.
+which, as you can see, replaces the underscore-separator with a dot-separator.
-If all you want to do is switch the separator from an underscore to a dot, then
+`Protip`: If all you want to do is switch the separator from an underscore to a dot, then
 use a zero offset, plus the `--replaceUnderscore` argument.

-## Installing `renumseq`
+## Installing renumseq

 ```
 python3 -m pip install renumSeq
 ```

-## Testing `renumseq`
+## Testing renumseq

 After installing try the following: